binford2k/binford2k.com/_posts/2012-03-16-enc-site-pp.md

 ---
 layout: post
 title: "Using the ENC together with site.pp.
 What is this madness?"
+summary: "How Puppet mixes the ENC and site.pp"
 image:
 category:
 tags: ["system administration", puppet]